 - breast enlargement in men;

 With liposuction alone the skin is not tightened surgically.
 Therefore, it is best suited for people who are in good physical shape and have ‘youthful’ skin qualities.
 There are specific cases in which excess skin may be present following this procedure and surgical removal of the skin may be necessary to achieve a good cosmetic result.BEFORE AND AFTER PHOTOS

 How is the procedure performed?

-*Dr Drielsma uses the new S.A.F.E Lipo-sculpture technique.
+*Dr Drielsma uses the new S.A.F.E Liposculpture technique.
 This stands for Separation, Aspiration, and Fat Equalisation.
-After tumescent or wet injection, the fat is separated or freed up using power assisted cannulas.
+After tumescent or wet injection, the fat is separated or freed up using power-assisted cannulas.
 Aspiration (or sucking out) of fat is then undertaken.
-Following this, fat equalisation is performed whereby the treated area is massaged in order to evenly distribute the remaining fatty tissue around the suctioned area to minimise and avoid ripples, dimples and imperfections.
+Following this, fat equalization is performed whereby the treated area is massaged in order to evenly distribute the remaining fatty tissue around the suctioned area to minimise and avoid ripples, dimples, and imperfections.
 This approach marks a significant advance in the liposuction technique.